LegacyNetworkAG/Vesting_Contract/README.md

 - should revert because there are 2 equal users (Carol) in 0250
 - should revert because there are 2 equal users (Alice) in between O50 and O250
 - should revert because it is not the contract's owner who calls the function
+- reverts because there are more than 180 addresses
 - regular pass
 - test if it reverts if it tries to add an existing address as a new vester in a separate call